MicrosoftDocs/win32/desktop-src/DirectShow/iamtimelineobj-settimelinetype.md

 ---
-Description: Not supported.
+description: Not supported.
 Call the IAMTimeline::CreateEmptyNode method to create a new timeline object.
 Once an object is created, you cannot change its type. ms.assetid: 127b7435-84b0-46c4-b072-bb8eb54b6a4f
 title: IAMTimelineObj::SetTimelineType method (Qedit.h)
 ms.topic: reference